Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 Tip 6 – Vietnam is a relatively safe country to travel

-Tip 7 – Transport from the airport is easy
+Tip 7 – Transport from the airports in Vietnam is easy

-Many times the taxis will try to tell you what price they will charge, I find this happens especaily if it is late at night and they figure you may have no choice but to accept their price.
-When this happens I may then go to another taxi or I will insist that they will turn on the meter and I will just pay the meter fee.
+Many times, the taxis will try to tell you what price they will charge.
+I find this happens especially if it is late at night and they figure you may have no choice but to accept their price.
+When this happens, I may then go to another taxi, or I will insist that they will turn on the meter, and I will just pay the meter fee.

-Those drivers that try to get me to pay more, I usually do not tip them.
-But, if I feel the driver has been very good or helpful I will give them a small tip.
+For those drivers who try to get me to pay more, I usually do not tip them.
+But, if I feel the driver has been very good or helpful, I will give them a small tip.

-When you change 100 USD into the Vietnamese currency which is the Vietnamese Dong, you will become a millionaire.
+When you change 100 USD into the Vietnamese currency, the Vietnamese Dong, you will become a millionaire.
 100 USD is about 2,300,000 dong.
-So when you get the Vietnamese money exchanged you will get this huge wade of cash that may seem like a lot.
+So when you get the Vietnamese money exchanged, you will get this huge wade of cash that may seem like a lot.